Documentation for the classic Watson Assistant experience has moved. For the most up-to-date version, see Getting started with dialog.

 You built a simple dialog to recognize and respond to both greeting and ending inputs.
 Let's see how well it works.

-1. Click the Try it icon to open the "Try it out" pane.
+Click the icon to open the "Try it out" pane.
 There's that reassuring welcome message.

 Watson can recognize your intents even when your input doesn't exactly match the examples that you included.
 The dialog uses intents to identify the purpose of the user's input regardless of the precise wording used, and then responds in the way you specify.